Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 4. Week-days vs. Weekend Trends:
 	* Since hotel bookings for weekends are significantly higher than on week nights, introduce week day offers and packages to attract more customers during the week.
 5. Cancellation Management:
-	* Frequent cancellations by visitors that are couples pose risk of revenue reduction over time.
+	* Frequent cancellations by visitors that are couples pose a risk of revenue reduction over time.
 	* Recommendation: Review cancellation policies to reduce revenue loss, such as stricter terms of agreement or good incentives for non-refundable bookings.

 ---
 ## Conclusion

 The Strategic Performance and Trends Dashboard for Yusen Logistics highlights critical metrics and trends in hotel management.
-By leveraging insights on customer behavior, agents' performance, seasonal and festive trends and ADR patterns, the hotels can improve their operational efficiency, boost revenue generation, and enhance customer satisfaction.
+By leveraging insights on customer behaviour, agents' performance, seasonal and festive trends and ADR patterns, the hotels can improve their operational efficiency, boost revenue generation, and enhance customer satisfaction.